sitepoint/vagrant-lxc-base-boxes/README.md

 * We can't get the NFS client to be installed on the containers used for building Ubuntu 13.04 / 13.10 / 14.04 base boxes.
-* Puppet can't be installed on Debian Sid
-* Salt can't be installed on Ubuntu 13.04